ebdgroup/ebdgroup.github.io/syllabus.md

 Quizzes are given at the beginning of the classes.
 There are no make-up quizzes.
 Please inform your instructor before the class if you cannot come in for really important reasons.

 I will geneally use the Friday class as lab sessions and use the Tuesday class as lection sessions.
 Each lab will require you to write some code or write a report.
 The due time of each lab is 23:59 of the next Thursday, unless otherwise noticed.
 The deadlines are stict.
 So please do not submit your homework at the last minutes.
-Since the Labs will be completed in groups(no more than 2 students per group, the group formation cannot change during the semester), group members will receive the same score on the Labs.
+Since the Labs will be completed in groups, group members will receive the same score on the Labs.

-Each team (no more than 2 students, can be different from the homework group) will be required to work on a final project at the end of the semester.
-The topics will be anounced later.
-Students are encouraged to come up with their own creative ideas.

 ## Lab Assignment